clout-stack/clout-services-child-vagrant/README.md

 clout-services-child-vagrant
 ==================
-Vagrant file for provisioning a clout-services-child machine
+Vagrant file for provisioning a clout-services-child machine.
+This machine will be Ubuntu 14.04 LTS.

 ## Installation
 Clone the Github repository